bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 These are bugs where the main work is clarifying what the specification says.
 Often times browsers will agree on a behavior, and the relevant specification will be inaccurate, or underspecified for the correct behavior.
 If you want to dive into the spec and spec tooling without digging into browsers, this is the type of bug for you.
-The whatwg/html and and w3c/csswg-drafts repositories maintain lists of bugs in his category:
+The whatwg/html and and w3c/csswg-drafts repositories maintain lists of bugs in this category:

 - `clarification <https://github.com/whatwg/html/labels/clarification>`__
 - `Needs Example or Figure <https://github.com/w3c/csswg-drafts/labels/Needs%20Example%20or%20Figure>`__